 For example, if someone feels excluded, then we can often see this as a pattern that has gone on throughout their lifetime and it can start to be addressed in a cognitive analytic approach by including them instead.
 In this way patients have what Yalom would call a ‘corrective experience’.

 The way forward in resolving conflict

 That lack of responsibility for one’s own actions cannot always be explained through mental illness.
 Nor is it faced if a terrorist commits martyrdom, for which he prepares himself psychologically, but which in Western mental health terms is referred to as suicide.
-(In the NHS we attend mandatory suicide prevention courses.)
 If the perpetrator lives he has committed the offence of murder, incarcerated in prison, pays the price of the loss of freedom having inflicting loss on innocent others through violent aggression.

 Perhaps the world will become a better place as our increased knowledge of the areas of the human brain continue to inform treatment developments, which can include non-medical and creative resources that diminish aggression and promote mutual understanding.
 In this way people may tolerate their differences without judging others for their ways of living; good or bad, or right or wrong.
 Instead, being accepting of others and accepted by others; understanding that they are as they are right now, and this is just how it is right now; and in the present there is the power to change things for the better.

 Stella Compton-Dickinson, PhD is a London-based music therapist, accredited supervisor, professional oboist, and lecturer.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.